anae09/electionWebService/README.md

 Voting station container provides service for officials and votes registration.<br/>
 Information about votes is temporarily placed on Redis service.<br/>
-Daemon service validates votes on Redis and saves data in election database.
+Daemon service validates votes on Redis and saves data in the election database.
 <br/><br/>
 More information about available services in **IEP_PROJEKAT2021.pdf**.